Domestic Violence Attorney in Connecticut

 Typically, a civil restraining order will prohibit someone accused of domestic violence from coming into physical contact with the victim or entering the victim’s dwelling.
 It may also make other provisions, such as setting temporary child custody or visitation rights.
 In most cases, a restraining order remains in effect for six months.
 Violating any of its provisions may result in a finding of contempt or may constitute an additional, separate crime.
 This makes a restraining order particularly useful in protecting a victim from someone who has abused him or her.

-Consult a Divorce Lawyer in the Waterbury Area
+Consult a Divorce Lawyer to Discuss Your Situation

 Ratings and Reviews